Things to do in Prague in One Day

 Add Prague to your bucket list now!
 Not convinced?
 These 8 things to do in Prague might just change your mind.

-Things to do in Prague in One Day
+9 Unforgettable Things to do in Prague

 things to do in prague

-I was lucky enough to spend a few days in Prague this December during my Epic European Christmas Market Adventure and was pleasantly blown away by how much immediate love I had for the city of a hundred spires.
 Paul visited Prague solo last year over his birthday weekend while working in Switzerland.
 I was so jealous that he’d been to somewhere I have longed to go, so I was so happy to finally be there…and I was not disappointed!

 Prague offers centuries worth of well-preserved architecture, history, culture, and incredible food.
 There are so many incredible things to do in Prague without even trying, but I’ve listed my favorites!
 If you’re wondering what to do in Prague, this will help you narrow down the best spots to see in a short amount of time.